oyster-catcher/HopperGuidance/README.md

 ALGLIB
 ======

 I make use of the free version of ALGLIB for convex optimisation.
 I use the free version provided until the GPL.
-Heres a description of ALGLIB from alglib.net
+Here's a description of ALGLIB from alglib.net

 ALGLIB is a cross-platform numerical analysis and data processing library.
 It supports several programming languages (C++, C#, Delphi) and several operating systems (Windows and POSIX, including Linux).
 ALGLIB features include: